Pakistan national football team: Mixed Results and Structural Reforms (2004–2014)

 2012's sole game was witnessed in November against Singapore, who thrashed Pakistan 4–0 at home.
 Pakistan started 2013 well, winning two games against Nepal with identical 1–0 margins.
 A 1–1 draw with Maldives followed, but with congested fixtures Pakistan ended up losing the last game 3–0 in Male.

 Pakistan then played the 2014 AFC Challenge Cup qualification in Bishkek, losing out 1–0 to Tajikistan in injury-time.
 Pakistan also lost 1–0 against the Kyrgyzstan after scoring in the 1st minute, but comfortably beat Macau 2–0.

 Pakistan played a friendly against Afghanistan in August, losing 3–0 without their foreign-based players.
 Coach Zaviša Milosavljević was controversially sacked and replaced by Bahrain's Mohammad Al-Shamlan, who acted as a coaching consultant to Shahzad Anwar in the 2013 SAFF Championship.
 The Shaheens lost their first game 1–0 to India after an own-goal from Samar Ishaq.
 Against hosts Nepal, Hassan Bashir scored an early goal, only to see 15-year-old Bimal Gharti Magar level things in injury-time.
 However, Pakistan beat Bangladesh 2–1 but failed to advance to the semi-finals.
 The team participated at the 2013 Philippine Peace Cup at the end of the year.

 For Pakistan's campaign for the 2018 FIFA World Cup, they were to face Yemen in Round 1 in the AFC qualifying section.
 In the first match, Pakistan lost 3–1.
 For the second match, Pakistan drew 0–0, eliminating Pakistan from the tournament on aggregate.

 Inactivity and FIFA suspensions (2015–2022)

-Pakistan was suspended from all football activities by FIFA on 10 October 2017, after the controversial tenure of the PFF president and politician Makhdoom Syed Faisal Saleh Hayat, widely described as a "feudal lord of Pakistani football".
+Pakistan was suspended from all football activities by FIFA on 10 October 2017, after the controversial tenure of the PFF president and politician Faisal Saleh Hayat, widely described as a "feudal lord of Pakistani football".

 For three years since March 2015, the top division of the Pakistan Premier League remained suspended because of the crisis created due to his actions, along with the men's senior team, who remained suspended from any international competition, and FIFA rankings of the senior team had slumped from 168 in 2003 to the lowest 201 in 2017.